tobias-weiss-ai-xr/opendesk-edu/docs/security.md

 # NetworkPolicies

 Kubernetes NetworkPolicies are an essential measure to secure your Kubernetes apps and clusters.
-When applied, they restrict the traffic to your services.
+When applied, they restrict traffic to your services.
-This protects other deployments in your cluster or other services in your deployment from getting compromised when one component is compromised.
+NetworkPolicies protect other deployments in your cluster or other services in your deployment from getting compromised when another component is compromised.

 We ship a default set of Otterize ClientIntents via